 Are Roll Labels compatible with any label applicator machine?

-as mentioned above, the standard size of the core is 3", as this is the size required by most label applicators.
+The standard size of the core is 3", as this is the size required by most label applicators.
 If a different size core is needed, a custom quote request would be needed in order to first determine if that size is readily available and secondly determine if it is compatible with the machines used to produce the labels.

 Which material is recommended for oil-based products?

-Oil based products such as cosmetics, soaps, hair products, etc can affect the labels on the outside of the bottle because of dripping or spilling.
+Oil-based products such as cosmetics, soaps, hair products, etc can affect the labels on the outside of the bottle because of dripping or spilling.
 For this reason, Vinyl or Poly label stock is recommended as the oil will not affect these plastic-based materials.
 Lamination can also be added for additional protection for the printed surfaces.